← Back to Guides

 Sample clearance is the legal process of getting permission to use a portion of someone else’s copyrighted recording in your own music.
 It typically requires two separate licenses:

-• Master recording license — from the record label that owns the original recording
+• Master recording license — from the record label that owns the original recording.

-• Publishing/composition license — from the songwriter or their publisher who owns the underlying composition
+• Publishing / composition license — from the songwriter or their publisher who owns the underlying composition.

 How Much Does Sample Clearance Cost?

 Typical costs range from $2,000 to $50,000+ for a single sample.
 Major-label samples from well-known songs can cost six figures.
-Many clearance deals also require an ongoing royalty split — often 15–50% of your song's revenue.
+Many clearance deals also require an ongoing royalty split — often 15–50% of your song’s revenue.
+And both licenses must be obtained before you release: using a sample without clearance is copyright infringement, regardless of how short the sample is.

 Famous Sample Clearance Lawsuits